bnadji/BAlert/README.md

 # BAlert Methods

-Before we talk about the methods, its good to know how alerts are created and used:
+Before we talk about the methods, its good to know how alerts are created and used.
-#### How alerts are created?
 Alerts are created in two steps:
 1. Collect, merge and reconcile all options to create the alert's **Configuration Object** that we saw in **"Configuration Object"** section.
 1. Use the **Configuration Object** to build and display (and animate) the alert.